Marine Zoology 8 week Series: Invertebrates Session 1$160

 Recommended Ages: 10-17 (Class is offered in two levels)

-Space Available: This class is currently not open for enrollment.
-Please join our mailing list to be notified when enrollment opens..
+Space Available: This course is only open to enrollment for students who have completed our Marine Biology 101 class.
+That class is offered every September.
+This class is not currently open for enrollment.
+Please join our mailing list to be notified when enrollment opens.

 If you have a student aged 10-17 that has an interest in marine biology, this is the class you want!
 My degree is in Marine Biology (from Texas A&M University at Galveston), and marine biology was the very first homeschool class I ever taught.
 I have since branched out into many other sciences, but always love it when I can teach my passion- ocean life!
 This will not be a “fluff” class, or an “overview”- it is an intensive, science heavy class where students will learn marine biology from many different aspects- taxonomy, evolutionary relationships, anatomy, function, habitat, etc… There will be dissections in this course.
 Students can watch me do the dissection online, and I will even give you instructions for obtaining specimens so they can follow along with their own dissection if they’d like (see the Materials tab)!
 Students who don’t wish to participate in viewing the dissections may opt out.

 In this session, students will be focusing on 3 major groups of marine invertebrates:

 1. Sponges: These are the simplest animals on earth, but that doesn’t make them boring (unless they’re a boring sponge- it’s a thing! 🙂 ) We’ll learn all about the structure of these fascinating creatures, where they live, and several notable species.